Algorithmic Forecasting of Extreme Heat Waves: Introduction

-Section 2 addresses the methodological challenges raised by efforts to forecast extreme heat waves, typically characterized by temperatures that likely fall in the far right tail of temperature distributions; they represent rare events that commonly cause serious data sparsity problems.
-Section 3 provides a grounded discussion of the remotely sensed, AIRS grid cell data to be used and in Section 4, the research designs that can work well with rare events like extreme heat waves are introduced.
+Section 2 addresses some methodological challenges raised by efforts to forecast extreme heat waves, typically characterized by temperatures that likely fall in the far right tail of temperature distributions; they represent rare events that commonly cause serious data sparsity problems.
+Section 3 provides a grounded discussion of the remotely sensed, AIRS, grid cell data to be used and in Section 4, the research designs that can work well with rare events like extreme heat waves are introduced.
 Substantial progress is made on data sparsity and on design-based adjustments to mitigate the impact of nuisance variables.
 Section 5 uses gain scores to examine the marginal, ground-level temperature distributions of an actual heat wave compared to a faux heat wave.
 The distributions are rather different.
-Section 6 builds on several variants of crossover designs, with grid cells as the study units, to determine how well machine learning can fit ground-level temperatures during an extreme heat wave compared to ground-level temperatures from ordinary hot summer days.
-We find that machine learning performance is good, and there is some evidence that the dominant predictors of heat wave temperatures differ somewhat from the dominant predictors of ``normal'' hot summer temperatures.
+Section 6 examines whether the predictor distribution differ as well.
+They do.
 Section 7 introduces a genetic algorithm to construct a synthetic population of ideal-type, extreme heat wave grid cells, and a synthetic population of ideal-type, ordinary high temperature summer grid cells.
-Comparisons between the predictor values in these different populations enable a simple form of feature engineering resulting in variable selection.
-Section 8 uses the selected predictors to forecast a binary response variable denoting whether or not a grid cell experienced an extreme heat wave.
-Forecasting skill is very good, and nested conformal prediction sets provide provably valid estimates of uncertainty.
-Section 9 reports a replication of the Pacific Northwest results using an extreme heat wave in the greater Phoenix area.
-As one would expect, the findings differ a bit, but the overall comparability of the broad conclusions is promising.
-Section 10 returns to the structure of our research designs in the context of endogenous sampling.
+Comparisons between the predictor values in these different populations enable a simple form of feature engineering for variable selection.
+Section 8 uses the selected predictors to examine the promise of forecasting a binary response variable denoting whether or not a grid cell experiences an extreme heat wave.
+Section 9 reports an effort to reproduce the Pacific Northwest results using an extreme heat wave in the greater Phoenix area.
+As one would expect, the results somewhat differ, but the overall comparability of the broad conclusions is encouraging.
+Section 10 returns to the structure of our research designs and the matter of endogenous sampling.
 We consider the degree to which our efforts to overcome the rare event problem have introduced difficulties in the reported results.
-We suggest that there is promise in a reformulation from minimizing loss to minimizing risk.
+We suggest that there is promise in a reformulation from minimizing loss to minimizing risk making subject-matter and policy considerations are fundamental.
 Section 11 offers a brief summary of the results and some overall conclusions.
+The findings are framed as highly provisional in part because many more heat waves in a variety of locations need to be studied.